 In Iraq, the Iraqi Constitution prohibits exploitation of women and children and bans all forms of violence and abuse in the family.
 The Kurdistan Region of Iraq has a law on domestic violence and the Federal Iraq adopted an Anti-Violence Against Women Strategy (2013-2017) in March 2013.
 The Federal Iraq also drafted an Anti-Domestic Violence law, which has yet to be adopted by parliament.
+The recently adopted Yazidi Female Survivors' Law (2021) addresses the protection and response for Yazidi survivors of violence.
 UNFPA has made concerted efforts in Iraq to address this issue by training police officers of the Family Protection Unit (FPU)/Ministry of Interior (MoI) on GBV case management and by supporting an FPU hotline in Baghdad to ensure the survivors of GBV receive survivor-centred GBV services.
 This UN Action funded project succeeded in enhancing the availability, accessibility and quality of mental health and psycho-social support (MHPSS) services for GBV survivors and served to further institutionalize the GBV prevention and response in the Iraqi security structure.
 This proposal will build on the achievements of this recent work.

-- UNICEF and UNAMI have implemented a UN Action funded project, directly supported by the Government of Japan, titled "Coordinated Action to Respond to the Needs of Child Born of Rape, Children Born to ISIL Fighters, and Their Survivor Mothers" aiming at addressing the needs and situation of children born of rape and to people perceived of affiliation with ISIL in Iraq and to the steady realization of the third pillar of the Joint Communiqué signed between the Government of Iraq and the UN, primarily through enhancing knowledge and evidence base about the situation of children born of rape and to people perceived of affiliations with ISIL. - Activities proposed under this project will also feed into UNHCR Iraq's work on GBV prevention, risk mitigation and response in Iraq and will contribute to priorities set under UNHCR/UNICEF Blueprint.
+- UNICEF and UNAMI have implemented a UN Action funded project, directly supported by the Government of Japan, titled "Coordinated Action to Respond to the Needs of Children Born of Rape, Children Born to ISIL Fighters, and Their Survivor Mothers" aiming at addressing the needs and situation of children born of rape and to people perceived of affiliation with ISIL in Iraq and to the steady realization of the third pillar of the Joint Communiqué signed between the Government of Iraq and the UN, primarily through enhancing knowledge and evidence base about the situation of children born of rape and to people perceived of affiliations with ISIL. - Activities proposed under this project will also feed into UNHCR Iraq's work on GBV prevention, risk mitigation and response in Iraq and will contribute to priorities set under UNHCR/UNICEF Blueprint.